 The British band Ten Years After are often lumped in with other Yardbirds-like blues-rock bands of the '60's, but that categorization doesn't do them justice.
 Led by the late guitar hero Alvin Lee, Ten Years After eschewed much of the nonsense that plagued many other bands' music at the time.
 The band earned a sizable following in the U.S., especially after their performance at Woodstock; their 11-minute performance of "I'm Going Home" is one of the documentary film's high points.
 The band reportedly toured America an amazing 28 times in eight years.
 Although the band has many admirers, Alvin Lee was less venerated than many other guitarists who were less talented.
 The band's lineup remained constant until their initial breakup in 1975: the quartet was rounded out by bassist Leo Lyons, drummer Ric Lee (no relation to Alvin), and keyboardist Chick Churchill.
 In 2002, Ten Years After reunited without Alvin Lee, replacing him with a much younger musician named Joe Gooch.
 Meanwhile, Alvin Lee continued his solo career until his unexpected death in March 2013 at the age of 68.
+In 2014, yet another new Ten Years After lineup was formed, this one fronted by indie blues singer/guitarist Marcus Bonfanti.

 Several recordings by Ten Years After are out of print in the U.S.